Easy Peasy Spinach Bacon and Artichoke Dip

 Spinach Bacon and Artichoke Dip

-Cut bacon slices into tiny pieces and sauté in a deep fry pan.
+Cut bacon slices into tiny pieces and sauté.
 In a food processor combine mushrooms, spinach, garlic and onion.
 Process until chopped fine.
 Add to almost cooked bacon and sauté for 3-4 minutes or until some of the moisture from the spinach has evaporated.
 Otherwise it will be a little watery when cooked.
-We use the deep fry pan to keep the bacon grease from splattering onto the stove (no one likes to clean bacon grease right?!).
+We like to do this in a deep saucepan to keep the bacon grease from splattering onto the stove (no one likes to clean bacon grease right?!).
 Add cream cheese, sour cream, salt and pepper.
-Mix well and pour into a casserole dish.
-Top with cheese and bake uncovered at 375º until cheese browns slightly on top.
+Mix well and pour into a cast iron pan or a casserole dish.
+Top with cheese and bake at 375º until cheese browns slightly on top.
 Allow to cool slightly before eating.
 It will set as it cools.
-Serve with crackers or baguettes.